click on the menu below to navigate this site

 Monday, July 21, 2008: Keystone, South Dakota

-Julia and I scrabbled on to a granite outcrop for this shot
+Julia and I scrambled onto a granite outcrop for this shot

 We took off after breakfast to Custer State Park.
 The drive there was amazing.
 Driving through magnificent pine forests, winding roads with hairpin bends, and tunnels carved right through the Granite Mountains!